+[NMSA 1978, §§ 74-6-10.2.A through 74-6-10.2.F]

+45. COMPLIANCE WITH OTHER LAWS - Nothing in this Discharge Permit shall be construed in any way as relieving the permittee of the obligation to comply with all applicable federal, state, and local laws, regulations, permits or orders.

+[20.6.2 NMAC]

-[NMSA 1978, §§ 74-6-10.2.A through 74-6-10.2.F] 45.
-[20.6.2 NMAC] 46.
-RIGHT to APPEAL - The permittee may file a petition for review before the WQCC on this Discharge Permit.
+46. RIGHT to APPEAL - The permittee may file a petition for review before the WQCC on this Discharge Permit.
 Such petition shall be in writing to the WQCC within thirty days of the receipt of postal notice of this Discharge Permit and shall include a statement of the issues to be raised and the relief sought.
 Unless a timely petition for review is made, the decision of NMED shall be final and not subject to judicial review.

-[NMSA 1978, § 74-6-5.0] 47.
-TRANSFER of DISCHARGE PERMIT - Prior to the transfer of any ownership, control, or possession of this facility or any portion thereof, the permittee shall: 1) notify the proposed transferee in writing of the existence of this Discharge Permit; 2) include a copy of this Discharge Permit with the notice; and 3) deliver or send by certified mail to NMED a copy of the notification and proof that such notification has been received by the proposed transferee.
-Until both ownership and possession of the facility have been transferred to the transferee, the permittee shall continue to be responsible for any discharge from the facility.
-[20.6.2.3111 NMAC] 48.
-PERMIT FEES - Payment of permit fees is due at the time of Discharge Permit approval.
+[NMSA 1978, § 74-6-5.0]

+- 47. TRANSFER of DISCHARGE PERMIT Prior to the transfer of any ownership, control, or possession of this facility or any portion thereof, the permittee shall: - 1) notify the proposed transferee in writing of the existence of this Discharge Permit; - 2) include a copy of this Discharge Permit with the notice; and - 3) deliver or send by certified mail to NMED a copy of the notification and proof that such notification has been received by the proposed transferee.

+Until both ownership and possession of the facility have been transferred to the transferree, the permittee shall continue to be responsible for any discharge from the facility.

+[20.6.2.3111 NMAC]

+48. PERMIT FEES - Payment of permit fees is due at the time of Discharge Permit approval.
 Permit fees shall be paid in a single payment or shall be paid in equal installments on a yearly basis over the term of the Discharge Permit.
 Single payments shall be remitted to NMED no later than 30 days after the Discharge Permit effective date.
 Initial installment payments shall be remitted to NMED no later than 30 days after the Discharge Permit effective date; subsequent installment payments shall be remitted to NMED no later than the anniversary of the Discharge Permit effective date.

 Permit fees are associated with issuance of this Discharge Permit.
 Nothing in this Discharge Permit shall be construed as relieving the permittee of the obligation to pay all permit fees assessed by NMED.
 A permittee that ceases discharging or does not commence discharging from the facility during the term of the Discharge Permit shall pay all permit fees assessed by NMED.
 An approved Discharge Permit shall be suspended or terminated if the facility fails to remit an installment payment by its due date.

 [Subsection F of 20.6.2.3114 NMAC, NMSA 1978, § 74-6-5.K]